 The project team analyzed the entire state of Texas which consists of 43 counties and spans over 12.1 million acres.
 The terrain is consistently dry with deserts in the far west.
-Grasslands cover the panhandle in mid-Texas, and forestry and shrubland farther east.
+Grasslands cover the panhandle in mid-Texas, with forestry and shrubland farther east.
 Mid-Texas transitions between cross timbers and prairies.
-East Texas is mostly forested, consisting mainly of pine forests, also known as Piney Woods, but there are some Oak-hickory stands and various other tree types throughout (Texas Almanac).
+East Texas is mostly forested, consisting mainly of pine forests, also known as Piney Woods, but there are some oak-hickory stands and various other tree types throughout (author, date).

 Study Period:

-Our NASA DEVELOP team proposed to perform studies between 2009 and 2015 and a case study period based between 2010 and 2011.
+Our NASA DEVELOP team perform studies between 2009 and 2015 and a case study period based between 2010 and 2011.
 The current study period includes 2009, which was a relatively normal year with average temperatures and rainfall.
 In 2010, weather conditions consisted of a higher summer rainfall than the average.
-In year 2011, Texas experienced shockingly low amounts of rainfall and very low humidity.
+In 2011, Texas experienced shockingly low amounts of rainfall and very low humidity.

 Application Areas:

-The NASA National Application Areas addressed are disasters, ecological forecasting, agriculture, and water resources.
+The NASA Applied Sciences application areas addressed by this project were Disasters, Ecological Forecasting, Agriculture, and Water Resources.

 Project Partners:

 The Texas Forest Service is tasked with estimating and evaluating potential fire risk in order to manage and allocate resources for the prevention and containment of possible wildfires across the varied and dynamic Texas landscape.
 Texas Fire Service currently uses data derived from the LANDFIRE Program to predict and monitor wildfires in efforts to save lives, infrastructure, and natural resources.
 This program provides comprehensive and detailed maps that take a long time to produce and do not have the capability of representing current conditions.
-By combining data from Landsat and MODIS sensors this project created fuel maps that were produced based on the most current data available.
+By combining data from Landsat and MODIS, this project created fuel maps that were produced based on the most current data available.
 The Texas Forest Service will utilize these products in order to better understand and evaluate wildfire risks throughout the state.

 III.
 Methodology